Flummie2000/blckbeats/README.md

 # blckbeats
-A datapack to manage and control sounds in minecraft.
+A datapack to manage and control sounds and music in minecraft.

 Download it below!
 A couple soundpacks to test in the soundpacks folder